andybalaam/articles-choose-the-right-level/choose-the-right-level.md

 * It takes too long to run your tests.

 Often you will need two levels to cover specific code units and whole-system behaviour.
-Large code bases may.need more than two levels - where this is needed, try to find a level that lets you view a component as having clear inputs and outputs.
+Large code bases may need more than two levels - where this is needed, try to find a level that lets you view a component as having clear inputs and outputs.